xpack-dev-tools/docus-mock-xpack/docusaurus/docs/support.md

 ---
-title: How to get help for xPack Ninja Build
+title: How to get help for xPack Docus Mock
-permalink: /dev-tools/ninja-build/support/

 comments: true

 date: 2020-09-28 17:54:00 +0300

-redirect_from:
-  - /ninja-build/support/

 ---